 Metroid's "Everything" password (NARPASSWORD)

 Veterans of the original Metroid on NES remember the struggle to collect everything in the game and finish it in enough time to see the best ending.
-Countless hours were logged by thousands of players, but all of that could have been avoided knowing what we know now.
-All of this time theres been a password that unlocks everything in the game right from the start, and the world is just now finding out about it.
+Countless hours were logged by thousands of players, but all of that could have been avoided knowing what we know now: all this time there's been a password that unlocks everything in the game right from the start.

 Because of the fail-safe built into Metroids password system, it was near-impossible to know that NARPAS SWORD0 000000 000000 would be the savior to many Metroid fans desperate to see the final credits.
 Thanks to this wonderful thing we call the Internet, the beauty of NARPAS SWORD or NAR PASSWORD or however you interpret it can be shared among the masses, making one of the most difficult NES games ever made a little more manageable.

 Perhaps the most well hidden Easter Egg appearing on this list, I'm not sure anyone would have even noticed the three letters that could appear on Donkey Kong's title screen even if they met the parameters accidentally.
 Of course those parameters are ridiculous anyhow: set a specific high score, die by falling, set the difficulty to 4 back at the title screen, and let the intro loop play.

 What was so secret that such a complex method of discovery was needed?
 What could possibly need to be hidden for 26 years before someone finally found it, and only then after the developer tipped us off to its existence in a blog post?
 The developer's initials, LMD, which will appear at the bottom of the title screen.
 That's it.
 I don't mind the initials; if I had the chance to hide my initials in a game I'd totally do it, but the work it takes to see them is just crazy.
 No wonder it took 26 years.